felix-hilden/tekore/docs/index.rst

-See our homepage on `PyPI`_ for more information about the package, and repository on `GitHub`_ if you'd like to submit an issue or ask just about anything related to Spotipy.
+See our homepage on `PyPI`_ for more information about the package, and repository on `GitHub`_ if you'd like to submit an issue or ask just about anything related to Tekore.

 If you're new here, have a look at :ref:`getting-started`.
 After your first calls to the API you might want to look at :ref:`advanced-usage`.
 More ellaborate example scripts can be found in :ref:`examples`.
 Detailed information can be found in our concise :ref:`reference`.

-Using an older version?
-See the `legacy documentation <rtd old_>`_ for Spotipy 2.

 Features
 ========
 The `Web API`_ provides access to a plethora of data on music and users.
-Spotipy implements these most integral features completely.
+Tekore implements these most integral features completely.

-- :mod:`spotipy.auth`: authentication for application and user tokens, self-refreshing tokens
+- :mod:`tekore.auth`: authentication for application and user tokens, self-refreshing tokens
-- :mod:`spotipy.client`: endpoints for access to every resource in the API.
+- :mod:`tekore.client`: endpoints for access to every resource in the API.
-  Responses are parsed into :mod:`models <spotipy.model>` with explicit attributes to ease examining the contents of a response.
+  Responses are parsed into :mod:`models <tekore.model>` with explicit attributes to ease examining the contents of a response.

 Additional features and various convenience modules are provided too.

-- :mod:`spotipy.util`
+- :mod:`tekore.util`

   - Command line prompt for user autentication
   - Read and write configuration from files and environment variables

-- :mod:`spotipy.sender`
+- :mod:`tekore.sender`

   - Session persistence
   - Request retries
   - Response caching
     (:ref:`possible <advanced-caching>` but not directly supported)

-- :mod:`spotipy.convert` ID, URI and URL conversions
+- :mod:`tekore.convert` ID, URI and URL conversions
-- :mod:`spotipy.scope` Access right scopes for user tokens
+- :mod:`tekore.scope` Access right scopes for user tokens
-- :mod:`spotipy.serialise`
+- :mod:`tekore.serialise`

   - Response model serialisation
   - Response model pretty-printing